 - 4 pounds bone-in pork spare ribs

-- 1/2 cup barbecue seasoning spice mix of choice
+- 1/2 cup barbecue seasoning spice mix

 - 2 tablespoons liquid smoke

-- 2 cups barbecue sauce* (divided)
+- 2 cups barbecue sauce divided

 - Rub ribs with barbecue seasoning mix.

 - Place on side standing up in greased slow cooker.
 I use a 6 quart slow cooker.

 - Drizzle liquid smoke over ribs.